renesugar/k_elda_archive/docs/_Dev.md

 in the database.
 For instance, to query for `Connection`s in the `ConnectionTable`, one should use `SelectFromConnection`.

-### Quilt Global
+### Kelda Global

-The first thing that happens when Quilt starts is that your blueprint is parsed by Quilt's JavaScript library, `quilt.js`. `quilt.js` then puts the connection and container specifications into a sensible format and forwards them to the `engine`.
+The first thing that happens when Kelda starts is that your blueprint is parsed by Kelda's JavaScript library, `kelda.js`. `kelda.js` then puts the connection and container specifications into a sensible format and forwards them to the `engine`.